Behavioral Science Improves Online Advertising

 Public policies, in general, require more sensitivity than commercial practices.
-Privacy, ethics, freewill, paternalism, backfiring, public backlash, etc., are more pronounced, and arguably—in my personal experiences—placed higher in importance than the supposed nudge effectiveness.
+Privacy, ethics, freewill, paternalism, backfiring, and public backlash are more pronounced, and—in my personal experiences—placed higher in importance than the supposed nudge effectiveness.

 Another key issue with regard to public policies is that some methods commonly employed to harness insights can be seen as Grey Hat.
 And as such, many government agencies are wary of employing such methodologies.
 Without these tools at our disposal, we’re left with the usual explicit polls, surveys, and focus groups—which are not the most ideal sources of insight, due to self-reporting biases, dishonesty, spotlight effect, observer-expectancy effect, herd mentality, available heuristic, etc.

 The third big issue is how the public can get upset if they realize they’ve been nudged, or in their eyes, manipulated.
 Even though public policy nudges aim to help the public make good choices, they can feel to the audience like interruptions of free will.